cjlee112/respectmail/README.rst

 * Apple Mail database of old messages (by way of converting it to Maildir);
 * IMAP server(s);
 * your curation of its triage predictions.
-You do this simply by moving messages from a triage folder (e.g. RequestsTriage) to a "final verdict" folder (e.g. Requests), (or simply deleting messages that are not of interest to you), using whatever mail client you want.
+You do this simply by moving miscategorized messages from a triage folder (e.g. Requests) to the correct "final verdict" folder, or simply deleting messages that are not of interest to you.
+You do this using whatever mail client you want.

 RespectMail's predictions will get better and better as it accumulates more and more historical data on what you consider